nmenant/iControl_LX_Lab/docs/class4/module4/module4.rst

   * Task 1 - Verify the iControl LX extension is working
   * Task 2 - Take a break!

+Lab 4.3 - Update the iControl LX extension

+  * Task 1 - Update the iControl LX extenstion
+  * Task 2 - test the change

+Lab 4.4 - Create a new iControl LX RPM

+  * Task 1 - create a new RPM for the updated iControl LX extension
+  * Task 2 - retrieve the RPM

-Lab 4.3 - Delete the iControl LX extension
+Lab 4.5 - Delete the iControl LX extension

   * Task 1 - Verify the 'packageName'
   * Task 2 - Create the 'delete' task